-Let $\LFam(\REG)$ be the family of languages accepted by $\NFA$s.
-Also define machines with one pushdown for the first tape, and $k$ additional reversal-bounded counters, where each word in the store language is of the form $q x c_1^{j_1} \cdots c_k^{j_k}$, where $q$ is a state, $x$ is the contents of the pushdown, and $j_1, \ldots, j_k$ are the contents of the counters.
+Define machines with one pushdown for the first tape, and $k$ additional reversal-bounded counters, where each word in the store language is of the form $q x c_1^{j_1} \cdots c_k^{j_k}$, where $q$ is a state, $x$ is the contents of the pushdown, and $j_1, \ldots, j_k$ are the contents of the counters.
 Let $\NPCM$ be the set of machines with one pushdown, and some number $k$ of counters where the pushdown is unrestricted, but the counters are reversal-bounded.
-The family of languages accepted by $\NPCM$ \cite{Ibarra1978,EIMInsertion2015} is of interest since it has a decidable emptiness and membership problem, and only accepts semilinear languages.
+The family of languages accepted by $\NPCM$ \cite{Ibarra1978,InsertionOperationsJCSS} is of interest since it has a decidable emptiness and membership problem, and only accepts semilinear languages.

 Let $\NQA$ be the set of queue automata \cite{Harju2002278}.
 As with $\NPCM$, define machines with one queue for the first tape, and $k$ additional counters.
 Let $\NQCM$ be the set of machines with one queue, and some number $k$ of counters where the counters are reversal-bounded (if the queue is also reversal-bounded, these only accept semilinear languages \cite{Harju2002278}, otherwise they have the same power as Turing machines).
 Let $\NSA$ be the set of stack automata \cite{StackAutomata,Stack2}.
 Also, define machines with one stack for the first tape, and $k$ additional counters.
 Let $\NSCM$ be the set of machines with one stack, and some number $k$ of counters where the counters are reversal-bounded (if the stack is reversal-bounded, this implies that there is also a bound on the number of changes in direction of the read head when it reads inside the stack structure).
 Let $\NFPA$ be the set of $k$-flip pushdown machines, for some $k$ \cite{flipPushdown}.
 Replacing N with D gives each deterministic variant.